RichmondDuah/RichmondDuah/README.md

 - 👋 Hi, I’m @RichmondDuah
 - 👀 I’m interested in Frontend Development.
 - 🌱 I’m currently learning HTML, CSS, Javascript & Python.
-- 💞️ I’m looking to collaborate on anyone who is ready to collab with a newbie.
 - 📫 How to reach me nsiahduah@gmail.com

 <!---